robertkottelin/mysolanaapp/README.md

 # mysolanaapp
-A bootstrap skeleton for solana apps
+A bootstrap skeleton for simple solana apps with Anchor & React